 Everyone is a storyteller.
-Stories are how we explore our surroundings and communicate with others, whether it’s to persuade them, inspire them, or simply to entertain them.
+Stories are how we explore our surroundings and communicate with others, whether it’s to persuade them, inspire them, or entertain them.
 As designers, storytelling is an integral part of our creative process, because we use stories to connect with our clients, and especially with the users who interact with our designs.

 Today, we’re going to go over the process of conjuring positive emotions in your users through the use of storytelling, improving the effectiveness of your designs in the process.

-Recommended Reading: The Basics Of Emotional Design
+The Basics of Emotional Design

 What do I mean when I say the word “story?”
 Are we talking about Cinderella or Beauty and the Beast, with a handsome prince and a plucky heroine?
 No. Well, not usually, anyway.
 What I mean by storytelling is an event that happens during a user’s experience that creates a positive emotion.